chanulee/chanulee.github.io/src/projects/tonicscape.md

 title: Tonicscape VR
 desc: Showing the discrete musical melody and the atmosphere with visuals.
 caption: KT Corp.
-brief: TonicScape is a game-style VR instrument that enables the player to draw the melody within background music.
+brief: TonicScape is an award-winning game-style VR instrument that enables the player to 'draw' the melody.
-context: With Auto driving 4.0, People will have more spare time in vehicles in the future.
-To imagine various scenarios and design an interface for them is needed.
+context: VR being a highly visual-centric medium, it has potential to be used as an instrument.
-solution: Came up with Multi-modal, Surface shifting Interface and Seat
+solution: VR game-style instrument that enables the player to 'draw' the melody within background music.
 skill_role: HCI Designer, User Research
 type: Collaborative, Human-Computer Interaction
 timeline: 2020.04 ~ 2021.1